Build an AI Agent That Never Hallucinates

 Layer 3: Domain rules

 These rules are applied deterministically.
-The model doesn't have to figure out what "at risk" means from context clues in the retrieved documents.
+The model doesn't have to figure out what "frequent patient" means from context clues in the retrieved documents.
 The system already knows.

 What changes in the agent's architecture